 Mami had landed in the garden in the back, among the carefully maintained flowers and vines.
 Behind her, the whisper of surface traffic in the distance was nearly constant.

-She sighed, remembering when the heart of the city had been far away indeed, and this church had been at the very edge of the city.
+She sighed, remembering when the heart of Mitakihara had been far away indeed, and this church had been in a mere suburb.

 Well, things change.

 Was it really necessary to do all that?, Kyubey asked, clinging to her shoulder, almost sounding worried.
 You nearly lost me on the third swing.

 "A little exercise is good for you," she said, out loud this time.
 "And it is not as if you can be killed."

 Bodies do not come cheap, Kyubey said.

 "You know why it was necessary," Mami said.
 "So stop complaining.
 And I would appreciate some privacy."

 Alright, alright, the Incubator thought, jumping off her shoulder onto the cobblestoned ground.
 I got it.